ashujamnal/supply-chain-analytics-mysql/docs/README.md

 ## Overview

-This project focuses on analyzing supply chain data using MySQL to generate actionable business insights related to delivery performance, profitability, and operational efficiency.
+This project simulates the role of a data analyst working on supply chain optimization using SQL to generate actionable business insights related to delivery performance, profitability, and operational efficiency.
 It demonstrates an end-to-end data analysis workflow, including data cleaning, data modeling, and advanced SQL analysis.

 ---